 In the fall, the trees’ leaves change to a variety of gorgeous hues, making this the ideal October spot to hike a trail, paddle a river, or take a scenic drive.
 When camping in your RV here, you will find no shortage of beautiful campgrounds and RV parks all throughout the area.

 If you’re looking for fall colors in Pennsylvania, then Pine Creek Gorge is just the place for you.
-Dubbed the Grand Canyon of the Northeast, this stunning gorge offers sweeping views and scenic vistas along a forty-seven-mile stretch of continuous canyon.
+Dubbed the Grand Canyon of Pennsylvania, this stunning gorge offers sweeping views and scenic vistas along a forty-seven-mile stretch of continuous canyon.
 Because it is peppered in a variety of deciduous trees, fall-time visitors can expect to see a multitude of autumnal shades, including yellows, browns, oranges, red, and purples.
 If you’re bringing your RV along for the journey, you can find several state parks and campgrounds available for overnight accommodations.

 If you’re looking for fall spirit in Maryland, then look no further than Faulkner Branch Cidery and Distillery in Federalsburg.
 This beautiful orchard doesn’t even open until the second week of September, and when they do, they feature a variety of fresh and fermented fruits to choose from.
 Customers can pick their own apples or purchase apples in small batches or in bulk.
 Visitors can also sample and buy a variety of ciders and liquors.
 If you love ciders, then this Harvest Hosts location is certainly the perfect fall stop for you.